Elsa-Yang98/ConformalSmallest/README.md

 # ConformalSmallest

 ## This package implements two  selection  algorithms  for  conformal  prediction  regions  to  obtain  the smallest prediction set in practice; these are called “efficiency first” and “validity first” conformal prediction algorithms, EFCP and VFCP for short.
-For details please refer to [our paper].(https://arxiv.org/abs/2104.13871).
+For details please refer to [our paper](https://arxiv.org/abs/2104.13871). install.packages("ConformalSmallest")

+## Installing the package
+This package is on CRAN and can be installed by `install.packges("ConformalSmallest")`.

+## Vignettes
+Please refer to the vignettes for two examples on how to use the code and interpret the result.

 ## Example 1: Tuning free ridge regression with conformal prediction
 ```